KNIFE CRIME – PUT THE KNIFE DOWN

 I created this 3-part series artwork with the simple message – PUT THE KNIFE DOWN.

-It has a shock element to it, but I created it by imagining myself in the mindset of a raging young person walking around with a knife in their pocket looking at every other young person as ‘fair game’ to get what they want – money, drugs, material possessions, respect.
+It has a shock element to it, but I created it by imagining myself in the mindset of a raging young person walking around with a knife in their pocket looking at every other young person as ‘fair game’ to get what they want – money, drugs, material things and respect.

-Donate a little money, the price of a cup of coffee, to a charity, organisation or knife crime initiative to help organise activities so these kids are made to feel socially included and respected for their efforts to change and their participation is appreciated.
+Donate a little money, the price of a cup of coffee, to a charity, organisation or knife crime initiative to help organise activities so these kids are made to feel socially included and respected for their efforts to change where their participation is appreciated.

 Donation of Appreciation